 - Clearly communicated and explained my rationales to doctors and other members of the nursing staff.

-Critical Thinking Skills on a Resume—Engineering
+Examples of Critical Thinking Skills on a Resume—Engineering

 - Identified 8 major hidden design defects with failed constructions.

-Critical Thinking Skills on a Resume—Customer Service
+Examples of Critical Thinking Skills on a Resume—Customer Service

 - Interpreted the results of phone surveys to develop a new strategy for handling customer complaints.